-This SIG works with Bhutanese refugees who come every week to the Community Health Center in Burlington to learn about the American Medical system, and how to approach health and wellness in the United States.
+This SIG works with newly arrived Bhutanese refugees who come to the Community Health Center in Burlington to learn about the American Medical system, and how to approach health and wellness in the United States.
 Many of the refugees have been in the US for only a few days or weeks, and still are trying to get their bearings.
 We work with interpreters to try to answer basic questions about healthcare, wellness, and life in America.
 Additionally, we interact with local healthcare providers who serve refugee populations in the Burlington area in an effort to improve our cultural competency as future physicians.

 The Marathon Team is a running team for people of all levels.
 We aim to bring the medical school and the larger UVM/The University of Vermont Medical Center community together through running and raising money for a deserving cause.
 In 2013 we raised money for Steps to Wellness, a rehabilitation program for cancer patients and survivors.

 SMILE DOCS matches medical students with local elementary school classes to provide a fun learning experience about medicine and the human body.
 Members visit classes four times each semester and teach children using real pathology specimens, models, and interactive learning activities.
 SMILE DOCS allows students to interact with the local community in a fun, low stress atmosphere.